lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 Average power consumption then depends on the demands of the application:

-- resting state of digital inputs (active-low will produce longest battery life)
+- resting state of digital inputs (vs. the pull up/down configuration)
 - frequency of pulse signals
 - frequency of pulse count reporting (configurable)
 - alerting strategy (configurable)